devoteam-se/devolunch/README.md

   - [x] Implement Terraform support
   - [x] Add instructions on how to make a scraper
   - [x] Move scrape call to Cloud Function
+  - [ ] Add deploy on Github release
+  - [ ] Block master branch from anyone outside of the org (unless default)
 - [x] Add husky/lint-staged and make sure pre-commit is triggered to run lint/tests
+- [ ] Add API definition and API versioning
 - [ ] When first deploying the Website, a dummy version is deployed.
 Fix so it's the actual site.
+- [ ] Change filesOver to be read from environment instead of code
+- [ ] Change scraper to run PDF parse from within `browserScrapeFunction`
 - [ ] Write tests